 Phone: (954) 468-5201 | Fax: (954) 712-2996

 1900 10th Avenue, Suite 100, Columbus, Georgia 31901

 Phone: (706) 571-1430 | Fax: (706) 571-1604

-Director of Medical Education: John R. Bucholtz, DO
+Director of Medical Education / Program Director: John R. Bucholtz, DO

 Midtown Medical Center is a modern, 413-bed tertiary care facility that provides a full range of diagnostic and treatment services.
 Over its 150 year history, Midtown Medical Center has emerged as a leading provider of medical care in the West Central Georgia region surrounding Columbus.
 Midtown Medical Center is operated as part of the Columbus Regional Healthcare System.
 Because of its affiliation, many healthcare resources are available to rural areas surrounding Columbus.